kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

 1. [WAS traditional](https://www.ibm.com/support/knowledgecenter/en/SSAW57_9.0.5/com.ibm.websphere.nd.multiplatform.doc/ae/welcome_ndmp.html) (colloquially: tWAS or WAS Classic): Released in 1998 and still fully supported and used by many.

-2. [WAS Liberty](https://www.ibm.com/support/knowledgecenter/en/SSAW57_liberty/as_ditamaps/was900_welcome_liberty_ndmp.html) (or WebSphere Liberty): Released in 2012 and designed for fast startup, composability, and the cloud.
-The commercial WAS Liberty product is built on top of the open source [OpenLiberty](https://github.com/OpenLiberty/open-liberty).
-The colloquial term \'Liberty\' may refer to WAS Liberty, OpenLiberty, or both.
+2. [WebSphere Liberty](https://www.ibm.com/support/knowledgecenter/en/SSAW57_liberty/as_ditamaps/was900_welcome_liberty_ndmp.html) (or WebSphere Liberty): Released in 2012 and designed for fast startup, composability, and the cloud.
+The commercial WebSphere Liberty product is built on top of the open source [OpenLiberty](https://github.com/OpenLiberty/open-liberty).
+The colloquial term \'Liberty\' may refer to WebSphere Liberty, OpenLiberty, or both.

 WAS traditional and Liberty share some source code but [differ in significant ways](http://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/documentation/ChoosingTraditionalWASorLiberty-16.0.0.4.pdf).

-Both WAS traditional and WAS Liberty come in different flavors including *Base* and *Network Deployment (ND)* in which ND layers additional features such as advanced high availability on top of Base, although ND capabilities are generally not used in orchestrated cloud environments like Kubernetes as such capabilities are built-in.
+Both WAS traditional and WebSphere Liberty come in different flavors including *Base* and *Network Deployment (ND)* in which ND layers additional features such as advanced high availability on top of Base, although ND capabilities are generally not used in orchestrated cloud environments like Kubernetes as such capabilities are built-in.

 ## Lab Screenshots